traefik/traefik/docs/content/routing/services/index.md

     The default cookie name is an abbreviation of a sha1 (ex: `_1d52e`).

-!!! info "Secure & HTTPOnly flags"
+!!! info "Secure & HTTPOnly & SameSite flags"

     By default, the affinity cookie is created without those flags.
     One however can change that through configuration.

+    `SameSite` can be `none`, `lax`, `strict` or empty.

 ??? example "Adding Stickiness -- Using the [File Provider](../../providers/file.md)"